-Our specialist team provides immediate, relevant advice with deep knowledge spanning asset finance, antitrust and competition, corporate and commercial, employment, finance, leasing and charter of assets, insolvency, repossession and restructuring, insurance and claims handling, investigations, joint ventures and partnership agreements, litigation and dispute resolution, logistics and commercial agreements, product liability, intellectual property and protection of innovation, regulatory, mergers and acquisitions, real estate, state aid, and transport regulations.
+Our specialist team provides immediate, relevant advice with deep knowledge spanning asset finance, antitrust and competition, corporate and commercial, employment, finance, leasing and charter of assets, insolvency, repossession and restructuring, insurance and claims handling, investigations, joint ventures and partnership agreements, litigation and dispute resolution, logistics and commercial agreements, product liability, pensions, automotive technology, intellectual property and protection of innovation, regulatory, mergers and acquisitions, real estate, state aid, and automotive transport regulations.

 Our expertise has been recognised through awards, proving our track record for specialist legal understanding, innovation and commercial focus.

 Jonathan Moss, Head of Transport at DWF, comments on the 2019 car registrations figures published by the SMMT.
 He said:

 Commenting on the Fiat Chrysler and PSA merger, Jonathan Branton, Head of Competition at global legal business, DWF, said:

 Jonathan Moss, Head of Transport at DWF comments on the SMMT UK car production figures for October 2019.